sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 [ACCORDION-BEGIN [Step 5: ](Deploying the Project)]

-Depending on your chosen archetype and SAP Cloud Platform setup you can deploy the project on either *SAP Cloud Platform Neo* or *SAP Cloud Platform CloudFoundry*.
+Depending on your chosen archetype and SAP Cloud Platform setup you can deploy the project on either *SAP Cloud Platform Neo* or *SAP Cloud Platform Cloud Foundry*.

 **Provide Destinations for your Application**

 In order for your application to run you need to provide it with information about your S/4HANA system.
-Your BusinessPartnerService needs an URL and a means of authentication in order to reach the system.
+Your `BusinessPartnerService` needs an URL and a means of authentication in order to reach the system.
 This information is provided in the form of a destination that we retrieve in our servlet via a name, in our case `ErpQueryEndpoint`.
-There are mutliple ways to create such a destination.
+There are multiple ways to create such a destination.
 For now we will provide it to our application by creating an environment variable that holds the information.
 We will create such a variable now both for a local deployment and a deployment on SCP Cloud Foundry.

 **Run on a Local Server**